Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 To disable monitoring for a specific resource or for alerts at the subscription level (such as Activity Log, Service Health, and Resource Health), you can create a tag named `MonitorDisable` with the value `true` at the desired scope.
 This tag will exclude the resource or subscription from the policy compliance check.

-{{< hint type=Important >}}
+> [!warning]
-If you think the changes you have made should be customizable via parameters in the policies, open a [GitHub Issue](https://github.com/Azure/azure-monitor-baseline-alerts/issues) to request this feature.
+> If you think the changes you have made should be customizable via parameters in the policies, open a [GitHub Issue](https://github.com/Azure/azure-monitor-baseline-alerts/issues) to request this feature.
+>

-If you have suggestions or feature requests, consider submitting a pull request.
+> If you have suggestions or feature requests, consider submitting a pull request.
 We will review and collaborate with you to potentially implement the proposed changes.
-{{< /hint >}}

 ## Cleaning up an AMBA-ALZ Deployment